lektorium-tutor/lekt/docs/plugins/intro.rst

     # 3) Reconfigure and restart the platform
     tutor local quickstart

-For simple changes, it may be extremely easy to create a Tutor plugin: even non-technical users may get started with our :ref:`plugin_development_tutorial` tutorial.
+For simple changes, it may be extremely easy to create a Lekt plugin: even non-technical users may get started with our :ref:`plugin_development_tutorial` tutorial.
 We also provide a list of :ref:`simple example plugins <plugins_examples>`.

 Plugin commands cheatsheet
 ==========================